The Migdal effect in semiconductors

 The resulting rates and sensitivity estimates are shown in Fig.~\ref{fig:sensitivity} for Si and Ge.
 The bands indicate an estimate of the theory uncertainty due the breakdown of the impulse approximation for low energy nuclear recoils.
 We find that our calculation starts to break down for $m_\chi\lesssim 50$ MeV, at which point one has to go beyond the impulse approximation by matching onto the phonon regime.
 The dashed lines in the right-hand panel indicate the free ion approximation, where the $F$ form factor is replaced with a $\delta$-function.
 We find that the free ion approximation is excellent in the regime where the impulse approximation applies, further validating the approach in \cite{Kozaczuk:2020uzb}.
 Compared to \cite{Kozaczuk:2020uzb}, we however find significantly stronger sensitivity by including the contributions away from the plasmon resonance.
-Most importantly, we confirm that the Migdal rate for a low threshold detector such as SENSEI, DAMIC or SuperCDMS is much higher than in noble liquid detectors, due to the lower ionization gap and the $\omega^{-4}$ scaling in \eqref{eq:Psemi_epsilon}.
+Most importantly, we confirm that the Migdal rate for a low threshold detector such as SENSEI, DAMIC or SuperCDMS is much higher than in noble liquid detectors.
+This is due to the lower ionization gap, the $\omega^{-4}$ scaling in \eqref{eq:Psemi_epsilon}, as well as the possibility of detecting all electronic excitations rather than only atomic ionizations.

-\mysection{Note added} In the final stages of preparing this work, \cite{Yonietal} appeared, which studies the multiphonon response and has some overlap with the calculation in Appendix \ref{app:freeionapprox}.
+\mysection{Note added} In the final stages of preparing this work, \cite{Kahn:2020fef} appeared, which studies the multiphonon response and has some overlap with the calculation in Appendix \ref{app:freeionapprox}.

-\mysection{Acknowledgements} We are grateful to Noah Kurinsky, Daniel Baxter, Gordan Krnjaic and Toby Opferkuch for useful discussions and to Yonatan Kahn for useful discussions and valuable comments on the draft.
+\mysection{Acknowledgements} We are grateful to Noah Kurinsky, Daniel Baxter, Gordan Krnjaic, Toby Opferkuch, and Chih-Pan Wu for useful discussions and to Yonatan Kahn for useful discussions and valuable comments on the draft.
 We further thank Diego Redigolo for useful discussions, proofreading the manuscript and collaboration on related work.
 TL and JK are supported by the Department of Energy under grant DE-SC0019195 and a UC Hellman fellowship.
 TL is also supported by an Alfred P. Sloan foundation fellowship.